Modern attempts to revive the Sanhedrin: The dispute

 The Ralbach however rejected the semicha.
 He considered it an insult to his dignity and to the dignity of Jerusalem that so important a change should be effected without consultation of the scholars of Jerusalem.
 Rabbi Moshe deCastro of Jerusalem also expressed doubts over the applicability of semicha.
 Because of this opposition some of the scholars of Safed also began to entertain doubts.
-Rabbi Yakov Beirav again assembled the scholars of Safed, and reviewed the halachic basis for re-establishment of semicha.
+Rabbi Jacob Berab again assembled the scholars of Safed, and reviewed the halachic basis for re-establishment of semicha.
 Rabbi Yosef Karo and others sent a treatise Maaseh Beit Din to the scholars of Jerusalem explaining the basis for semicha and protesting their opposition to its re-establishment.
-In the course of time, the Ralbach put his objections to Rabbi Yakov Beirav's semicha in writing, involving additional scholars in the dispute.
-In response Rabbi Yakov Beirav composed and distributed Iggeret Hasemicha to settle any halachic doubts.
+In the course of time, the Ralbach put his objections to Rabbi Jacob Berab's semicha in writing, involving additional scholars in the dispute.
+In response Rabbi Jacob Berab composed and distributed Iggeret Hasemicha to settle any halachic doubts.
 The dispute lasted for a year.
 In general the scholars outside of Land of Israel did not get involved at this stage in the dispute, with the exception of the Radbaz.

 The Ralbach's objections centered around the following points: